Gill Sans: Alternative characters

-Monotype developed a set of alternative characters for Gill Sans to cater for differing tastes and national printing styles of different countries.
-These include Futura-inspired designs of "N", "M", "R", "a", "g", "t" and others, a four-terminal "W" in the French renaissance style, a tighter "R", a "Q" in the nineteenth-century style with a tail that looped upwards (similar to that on Century among others, and used by the LNER), oblique designs as opposed to the standard true italic, a more curving, true-italic "e" and several alternative numerals.
-In particular, in the standard designs for Gill Sans the numeral "1", upper-case "i" and lower-case "L" are all a simple vertical line, so an alternative "1" with a serif was sold for number-heavy situations where this could otherwise cause confusion, such as on price-lists.
-(Not all timetables used it: for example, the L.N.E.R. used the simple version.)
+Monotype developed a set of alternative characters for Gill Sans to cater to differing tastes and national printing styles of different countries.
+These include Futura-inspired designs of "N", "M", "R", "a", "g", "t" and others, a four-terminal "W" in the French renaissance style, a tighter "R", a "Q" in the nineteenth-century style with a tail that looped upwards (similar to that on Century among others, and used by the LNER), oblique designs as opposed to the standard true italic, a more curving, true-italic "e", and several alternative numerals.
+In the standard designs for Gill Sans, the numeral "1", upper-case "i" and lower-case "L" are all a simple vertical line, so an alternative "1" with a serif was sold for number-heavy situations where this could otherwise cause confusion, such as on price-lists (not all timetables used it: for example, the LNER used the simple version).
 Some early versions of Gill Sans also had features later abandoned, such as an unusual "7" matching the curve of the "9", a "5" pushing forwards, and a lower-case letter-height "0".

-Gill was involved in the design of these alternatives, and Monotype's archive preserves notes that he rethought the geometric alternatives.
-With the increasing popularity of Futura Gill Sans was not alone in being adapted: both Erbar and Dwiggins' Metro would undergo what historian Paul Shaw has called a "Futura-ectomy" to conform to taste.
+Gill was involved in the design of these alternatives, and Monotype's archive has preserved notes in which he rethought the geometric alternatives.
+With the increasing popularity of Futura, Gill Sans was not alone in being adapted; both Erbar and Dwiggins' Metro would undergo what historian Paul Shaw has called a "Futura-ectomy" to conform to taste.
 After Gill's death, Monotype created versions for the Greek and Cyrillic alphabets.
 Monotype also added additional features not found in the metal type, notably text figures and small capitals.

 Series and styles

-According to Rhatigan and other sources, by the end of the metal type period Gill Sans had been released in the following styles (not all sold at the same time):
+According to Rhatigan and other sources, Gill Sans had been released in the following styles by the end of the metal type period (not all sold at the same time):